 The new temporary flat-rate method is a simplified way to claim your home office expenses.
-You can use this method if you have worked more than 50% of the time from home for at least 4 consecutive weeks in 2020 due to COVID-19.
-The flat-rate is $2 for all days worked either full-time or part-time from home due to COVID-19 to a maximum of $400 (200 working days) per person.
+You can use this method if you have worked more than 50% of the time from home for at least 4 consecutive weeks in 2020/2021 due to COVID-19.
+The flat-rate is $2 for all days worked either full-time or part-time from home due to COVID-19 to a maximum of $500 ($400 in 2020) for 250 working days (200 working days in 2020) per person.
 The flat-rate will not require your employer to sign a T2200 and if there are multiple people working in the same home, they can each make a claim.

 2. New detailed method:

 You can use the new detailed method if you meet the following criteria: